HP OfficeJet Pro 9135e Printer Review

 1200 x 1200

 This printer is mediocre at reproducing small details.
 Fine elements and distant objects are hard to identify.
-While low, the print resolution isn't the only reason small details look blurry, as there are other printers with an identical print resolution that perform far better, like the Canon PIXMA TR7820; see its sample picture here.
+Although low, the print resolution isn't the only reason small details appear blurry, as other printers with an identical print resolution perform significantly better, such as the Canon PIXMA TR7820; see its sample picture.
 The halftones are very prominent, softening the edges of objects, and the contrast could be better, too.

 9.5